slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - Exercise is king.
 Balance on body training = flexibility (yoga or animal movements) + strength (weights).
 Minimum effective dose.
 - Nutrition is queen.
 Eat more real foods and practice intermittent fasting.
 - Follow your circadian rhythm.
 If you need an alarm clock to get you started mornings, you are cheating yourself on rest.
-Take naps at work.
-Apologize to no one.
 Memories need sleep to get consolidated.
 Sleep deprivation is bad for memory.
 Stress also.

+> *'You can eat any dessert you want if you take only 3 bites.' -- Kevin Kelly*